cameleon45/super-potatoes/Music-Commands.md

 >For search, just use `play searchterm`.

 >Kashima's Music is Revamped.
 You can only skip the songs you added and the Admins with Permission Manage_Messages can skip all the songs while the stop is limited to admins only, that also has the Permission Manage_Messages.

-Kashima will auto leave once she detects the Voice Channel is Inactive now, Less Hassle.
+>Kashima's now Auto Leaves after 30 secs of Inactivity on the the Voice Channel